Jennifer Rice was elected MLA for North Coast in 2013 2017, and re-elected in 2020. She is the Parliamentary Secretary for Rural Health.

-Jennifer is the New Democrat Opposition spokesperson for Rural and Northern Health and is deputy spokesperson for Children and Family Development.
+Jennifer previously served as the Official Opposition spokesperson for Northern Economic Development, Rural and Northern Health, and was deputy spokesperson for Children and Family Development.

 She is a former city councillor for the municipality of Prince Rupert.

 Through her work with environmental non-profits and northern community groups, Jennifer has built strong relationships with commercial and sports fishers, tourism operators and First Nations who all depend on a healthy marine environment for long-term sustainability.